stain/s11.no/content/2023/about.md

 ## Teaching and supervising

-Stian teaches [provenance](/2022/prov/) models as part of the course unit _Understanding Data and their Environment_ in the cross-faculty [MSc Data Science](https://www.manchester.ac.uk/study/masters/courses/list/11552/msc-data-science-computer-science-data-informatics/) programme at The University of Manchester.
+Stian teaches [provenance](/2022/prov/) models, FAIR data and reproducibility as part of the course unit _Understanding Data and their Environment_ in the cross-faculty [MSc Data Science](https://www.manchester.ac.uk/study/masters/courses/list/11552/msc-data-science-computer-science-data-informatics/) programme at The University of Manchester.

-As of 2023 Stian is supervising 1 PhD student in Manchester in collaboration with Professor Carole Goble, and will also supervise [MSc projects](/2023/comp66090/) for 2023/2024.
+In the Department of Computer Science, Stian assists in the teaching of [COMP16412](https://portal.manchester.ac.uk/uPortal/p/course-unit-info.ctf1/max/render.uP?pP_action=viewCUDetails&pP_location=/CourseUnitPublishing/CourseUnitDataFiles/COMP/039761COMP164122023-08-011V14.xml) _Introduction to Programming 2_, and leads a tutorial group ([COMP10120](https://portal.manchester.ac.uk/uPortal/p/course-unit-info.ctf1/max/render.uP?pP_action=viewCUDetails&pP_location=/CourseUnitPublishing/CourseUnitDataFiles/COMP/020952COMP101202023-08-011V14.xml)).

-In 2023 the eScience Lab welcomed applications for a PhD studentship for [Sharing reproducible analyses in Big Healthcare Data Infrastructures](https://esciencelab.org.uk/hdr/phd/2023/07/18/hdr-uk-phd-studentship/), funded by [Health Data Research UK](https://www.hdruk.ac.uk/) to be supervised by Stian and Carole Goble.
+As of 2024 Stian is supervising 2 PhD students in Manchester in collaboration with Professor Carole Goble, two [MSc projects](/2023/comp66090/) for 2023/2024, and 4 BSc third-year projects for 2024/2025.

 He has previously co-supervised 1 PhD student and multiple BSc/MSc student projects.
 He has informally mentored PhD students internationally, as well as mentoring several student projects of [Google Summer of Code](https://summerofcode.withgoogle.com/).

 ## PhD Candidate

 In July 2019, Stian started as a [PhD Candidate](/phd/) in the [INDElab](https://indelab.org/) at the [Informatics Institute](http://ivi.uva.nl/) of the [University of Amsterdam](http://uva.nl/).
+The PhD defence is scheduled for January 2025.

 ## Member of committees and professional bodies